-The psifr.transitions.transitions_masker() is a generator that makes it simple to iterate over transitions while "masking" out events such as intrusions of items not on the list and repeats of items that have already been recalled.
+The transitions_masker() is a generator that makes it simple to iterate over transitions while "masking" out events such as intrusions of items not on the list and repeats of items that have already been recalled.

-On each step of the iterator, the previous, current, and possible items are yielded.
+On each step of the iterator, the output position and the previous, current, and possible items are yielded.
+The output position is the position of the transition in the recall sequence, starting from one, including all repeats and intrusions.
 The previous item is the item being transitioned from.
 The current item is the item being transitioned to.
 The possible items includes an array of all items that were valid to be recalled next, given the recall sequence up to that point (not including the current item).

 '''

 In [1]: from psifr.transitions import transitions_masker

 In [2]: pool = [1, 2, 3, 4, 5, 6]

 In [3]: recs = [6, 2, 3, 6, 1, 4]

-In [4]: masker = transitions_masker(pool_items=pool, recall_items=recs,

 '''